A general view of the algebraic semantics of \L ukasiewicz logic with product: From MV-algebras to -groups

 \section{From MV-algebras to $\ell u$-groups}

-In what follows, we transfer the results of the previous sections to groups and we define the \textit{tensor fu-ring} of an Archimedean $\ell u$-group, by categorical equivalence.
-We first remark the following.
+We now transfer the results of the previous sections to groups and we define the \textit{tensor fu-ring} of an Archimedean $\ell u$-group, by categorical equivalence.
+We remark that similar adjunctions can be found in literature \--- to the best of our knowledge \--- only in the case of \emph{non-ordered} groups, rings and modules.

-\bthm \cite{LLTP1} 1) If $V$ is a Riesz space with strong unit and $G$ is an Archimedean $\ell u$-group, $V\otimes_a G$ is a Riesz space with strong unit.